1nk/DayZBanditAI/README.md

 * Long-lasting single player fun - you will die many, many times.
 * Continually balanced for fair and fun gameplay - killing a single bandit will not immediately yield full endgame gear, but maybe enough supplies to help you on your next encounter with an AI bandit.
 * New "Kill Squad" AI type - A deadly and well-equipped patrolling military team that works together to exterminate players, AI bandits, and zombies (In testing and not added by default except to Utes airfield).
+* Bandits have a chance of respawning randomly around the player after they are killed (Further testing is required).

 How It Works:
 ---------------------------------------